-Please be aware that this year students will be entering year 3 with reduced clinical exposure due to the interruption to clinical placements that occurred in 2020 and 2021 due to COVID-19.
-Students commencing in MiS in Block 1 in 2022 may be less confident than in previous years.
+Please be aware that this year students will be entering year 3 with reduced clinical exposure due to the interruption to clinical placements that occurred due to COVID-19.
+Students commencing in MiS in Block 1 may be less confident than in pre-COVID years.

-It is likely that the clinical skills of most students coming to you early in the year will be at a lower level than that of students who have already completed some of the other third year clinical placement blocks (Medicine, Surgery, Mental Health and General Practice).
+It is likely that the clinical skills of most students coming to you early in the year will be at a lower level than that of students in semester 2 who will have completed their medicine and surgery clinical placements.
 You will hopefully observe an enhancement of clinical skills in the students as the year progresses as their clinical exposure increases.

-Students at the Ochsner Clinical School will be Year 4 students and will therefore have had greater clinical exposure.
+Students from the Ochsner Clinical School will be Year 4 students and therefore have had greater clinical exposure.